 The Social Work Abstracts database is an index to articles and documents covering all aspects of social work and related fields.
 The database provides exceptional coverage of more than 450 journals in all areas of the profession, including theory and practice, areas of service, social issues, and social problems.

-SocINDEX with Full Text is a comprehensive sociology database featuring citations with subject headings from a sociology specific thesaurus.
-It contains full text for 890 journals dating back to 1908, and informative abstracts for more than 1,300 core journals dating as far back as 1895.
+This is a comprehensive sociology database featuring citations with subject headings from a sociology specific thesaurus.
+It contains full text for nearly 900 journals, and informative abstracts for more than 1,500 core journals dating as far back as 1895.

 Something About the Author Online brings you comprehensive online access to all volumes of Gale's award-wining reference set, Something About the Author, the main series, and Something About the Author: Autobiography Series.
 You'll find thousands of illustrated biographical profiles of children's authors and illustrators, all in an easy-to-use interface.